 Retirement for First Timers

-After writing and publishing a substantial amount, it dawned on us to put together a free eBook.
+After writing and publishing a substantial amount, it dawned on us to put together an eBook.
 Basically, a concise road map with the most relevant facts.

-You’d think writing an eBook would be easy after all we’ve written!
+You’d think writing it would be easy after all we’ve written!
 It probably took us over a hundred hours.
-Also included are links to more in-depth sources where appropriate.
-Our intent is to continue to update the content to keep it current.

 The Power of the People